Akmaral Arystanbekova: Biography

 Aqmaral Arystanbekova was born in Almaty on 12 May 1948 to a Sunni Muslim Kazakh family.
 She is the daughter of Haidar Arystanbekov and Shahrbanu Nurmuhammedova.
 She graduated with honors from the Kazakh State University with Bachelor of Science in Chemistry in 1971 and in 1975 followed up with Doctor of Philosophy (Ph.D).
-She continued her professional career as a faculty member at the Kazakh State University from 1975-1978.
+She continued her professional career as a faculty member at the Kazakh State University from 1975 to 1978.

-From 1978-1983, she served as Chief Secretary of the Central Committee of the Kazakh Komsomol.
-She also served as Deputy Chairman from 1983-1984 and then as chairman from 1984-1989 of the Presidium of the Kazakh Society for Friendship and Cultural Relations with Foreign Countries.
+From 1978 to 1983, she served as Chief Secretary of the Central Committee of the Kazakh Komsomol.
+She also served as Deputy Chairman from 1983 to 1984 and then as chairman from 1984 to 1989 of the Presidium of the Kazakh Society for Friendship and Cultural Relations with Foreign Countries.

 Arystanbekova became the Minister of Foreign Affairs in the Government of Kazakhstan in November 1989 and served till December 1991.
 In December 1991 she was assigned to New York to make preparations for Kazakhstan's entry to the United Nations which took place on 2 March 1992.
 At that time she worked in the Permanent Mission of the USSR, as a senior counselor.
-From April 1992 to October 1999, Arystanbekova served as the first Permanent Representative of Kazakhstan to the UN In 1996-1999 she also was Ambassador of Kazakhstan to Cuba.
-From 1994-1995, she was a Vice-President of the 49th session of the UN General Assembly.
+From April 1992 to October 1999, Arystanbekova served as the first Permanent Representative of Kazakhstan to the UN In 1996–1999 she also was Ambassador of Kazakhstan to Cuba.
+From 1994 to 1995, she was a Vice-President of the 49th session of the UN General Assembly.
 Her other roles in the UN were as Vice-Chairman of the Executive Board of UNICEF in 1998, and Vice-Chairman of the First Committee of 53rd UN General Assembly session during 1998.
 She completed her assignment as Permanent Representative of Kazakhstan to the United Nations in October 1999 when Kofi Annan, was the Secretary-General.
-Upon completion of the UN assignment she worked as Ambassador Extraordinary and Plenipotentiary of the Republic of Kazakhstan to France in 1999-2003 and Permanent Delegate to the UNESCO (1999-2001).
+Upon completion of the UN assignment she worked as Ambassador Extraordinary and Plenipotentiary of the Republic of Kazakhstan to France in 1999–2003 and Permanent Delegate to the UNESCO (1999–2001).
 Since 2003 she has served as Ambassador at Large of the Ministry of Foreign Affairs.